ThomasMertes/seed7/src/read_me.txt

   linker normally does not search libraries in '/usr/X11R6/lib'.
   Therefore 'mk_osx.mak' defines the following linker flag:

-    LFLAGS = -L/usr/X11R6/lib
+    LDFLAGS = -L/usr/X11R6/lib

   Besides this 'mk_osx.mak' is almost identical to 'mk_linux.mak' and 'makefile'.
-When the X11 library is in a different directory you need to change the LFLAGS value to that directory.
+When the X11 library is in a different directory you need to change the LDFLAGS value to that directory.